 Family Educational Rights of Privacy Act

-Students are entitled by the Family Educational Rights of Privacy Act of 1974 (FERPA) and by FST policy to examine their academic records.
+The Family Educational Rights of Privacy Act of 1974 (FERPA) is a federal law that protects the privacy of education records of all students enrolled in schools beyond the high school level.
+Students are entitled by FERPA and by FST policy to examine their academic records.

 Title IX of the Education Amendments

 FST complies with the provisions of Title IX of the Education Amendments of 1972 (45 CRF 86) regarding discrimination and allegations of sexual harassment.